whoward/docs/markdown/tutorials/ruby.md

 ```
 You should see a firefox window pop up with all the steps outlined above being executed.
 Done!

-### Selenium Test - Saucelabs
+### Selenium Test - Sauce Labs

-Time to run our simple test on Saucelabs!
+Time to run our simple test on Sauce Labs!
 Also this time around, we will be able to execute the test on the browser/OS combination of our choice, instead of the browser & OS available locally.

 Lets perform 2 small steps and you will be ready to SAUCE!!:

 * **1st Step** - Adding your Sauce Labs credentials, i.e. Username and Access key, as environment variables.
-The credentials can be found on the Saucelabs [homepage](https://saucelabs.com/account).
+The credentials can be found on the Sauce Labs [homepage](https://saucelabs.com/account).

 	* On Unix / Linux, open the system profile file by typing